wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 ### Step 3: Enable traffic mirroring

-We recommend enabling traffic mirroring to utilize the Wallarm eBPF-based solution effectively for the following Kubernetes objects: NGINX Ingress controller, Kong Ingress controller, or regular NGINX servers.
+We recommend enabling traffic mirroring to utilize the Wallarm eBPF-based solution effectively for NGINX Ingress controller, Kong Ingress controller, or regular NGINX servers.

 By default, the deployed solution does not analyze any traffic.
 To enable traffic analysis, you need to enable traffic mirroring at the desired level, which can be: